 Children enrolled for less than 600 hours

 Top-up amount paid for each additional child enrolled for 600 hours or more at May 2018, when compared to August 2017 data

 * Under Start Strong, children will be classified as equity enrolments if they are from a low income or Aboriginal family.
 Low income status is determined by the SEIFA band of the Service.

 Details of funding will be communicated to the Approved Provider.
 The entire amount for the Approved Provider will be paid as one upfront payment, even if there are multiple services.

 The Approved Provider must spend the funds allocated to each service to:

 - purchase resources

-- develop a preschool program based on the Early Years Learning Framework, or
+- develop an early childhood education program based on the Early Years Learning Framework, or

 - develop staff, including upgrading qualifications from a diploma to a four year degree.